 2.)
-The body art is for the public.
+Is the body art is for the public.

 If the body art is for you, the obvious answer is to place the tattoo or piercing somewhere most convenient for you to see, but not obstruct any future plans or careers.
 If the body art is for public consumption, then like a billboard, the most obvious location is preferable.
-If you are a billboard, then by definition, you can’t be other things (minister, teacher, confidant, salesman of other products, etc.).
+Tattoo artists tend to have obvious tattoos to drum up business.
+If you want to be a billboard, then by definition, you can’t be other things (minister, teacher, confidant, salesman of other products, etc.).
 Essentially the tattoo or piercing distracts from your prime goal of fulfilling your occupation.
 If the tattoos helps your occupation. . . great, but what if you change jobs?

 Where do I place my tattoo?
 The answer is simple.
 Answer yourself who the tattoo is for, and choose the most logical location for your answer.